mikecroucher/Writing-pieces/ODK_report_MArch17_Jan18.md

 - Workshop on Jupyter notebooks for reproducible research (RSE conference September 2017, [https://github.com/trallard/JNB_reproducible](https://github.com/trallard/JNB_reproducible))
 - Blog post on the RSE conference and workshop was published in the [RSE Sheffield blog](www.rse.shef.ac.uk/blog) and reposted in the [Software Carpentries Blog](https://software-carpentry.org/blog/2018/01/rse-conf-repost.html).
 - Bioinformatics Awareness Days [https://github.com/trallard/BAD_days](https://github.com/trallard/BAD_days)
-- Developed training materials and provided training for over 95 women in the last 12 months at Sheffield and Manchester in partnership with CodeFirstGirls
+- Developed training materials and provided training for over 95 women in the last 12 months at Sheffield and Manchester in partnership with CodeFirstGirls.
-- Participation in the Diversity and Inclusion in Scientific Computing unconference by direct invite of NUMFOCUS
+- Participation in the Diversity and Inclusion in Scientific Computing unconference by direct invite of NUMFOCUS.

---
+---
 ## Other